nickhedley/gridtwin-za/HANDOVER.md

 ```
 SYNC_GFM_SHARE 0.30        grid-forming share of storage.
 Used in two places since 19 Sep,
                            when they disagreed at 0.30 and 0.50.
+ORDC_SIGMA_FRAC 0.21       reserve forecast error sd.
+ERCOT measures it by season and time
+                           block; no SA equivalent is published.
+CALIBRATED so a met
+                           requirement costs nothing and an empty one approaches the cap.
+TDP_PHASE_CONF             Execution 1.0 down to Pre-Concept 0.15.
+A judgement, not a
+                           published probability.
+REEA_SHARE                 where new build goes.
+Revealed preference from authorisations,
+                           recompute when the REEA file refreshes.
+FLEX_SHIFT_SHARE 0.65      geyser plus pool pump plus EV.
+The 39% geyser figure is sourced;
+                           this increment is reasoned from appliance loads.
 drShiftLossPct 6%          LBNL measures 10-20% for pre-cooling; geysers sit lower.
 Not SA.
 fom* per-technology split  international weights; the LEVEL is Eskom.
 MYPD 6 Table 54 would
                            replace the split and leave the total unchanged.